-A claim or counterclaim may be increased in amount, or a new or different claim or counterclaim added, upon the agreement of the other party, or the consent of the arbitrator.
-After the arbitrator is appointed, however, no new or different claim or counterclaim may be submitted except with the arbitrator's consent.
-If an increased claim or counterclaim exceeds \$75,000, the case will be administered under the regular procedures unless all parties and the arbitrator agree that the case may continue to be processed under the Expedited Procedures.
+A claim or counterclaim may be increased in amount, or a new or different claim or counterclaim added, any time prior to the appointment of the arbitrator.
+However, after the arbitrator is appointed, no new or different claim or counterclaim may be submitted except with the arbitrator's consent.
+If an increased claim or counterclaim exceeds \$100,000, the case will be administered under the regular Commercial Arbitration Rules unless all parties and the arbitrator agree that the case may continue to be administered under the Expedited Procedures.

 E-3.
-Serving of Notices
+Serving of Notice

-In addition to notice provided by Section R-43, the parties shall also accept notice by telephone.
+In addition to notice provided by Rule R-44, the parties shall also accept notice by telephone.
 Telephonic notices by the AAA shall subsequently be confirmed in writing to the parties.
 Should there be a failure to confirm in writing any such oral notice, the proceeding shall nevertheless be valid if notice has, in fact, been given by telephone.